RhyanRodriguez3/RhyanRodriguez3/README.md

-# Hi, I'm the data janitor.
+# Hi, I'm your data janitor.
 FOR employers: Look around these useful solutions. <br>
 FOR students: Check the data analyst fundamentals guide.